jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.4.8 =
+Critical security update.

+= 3.4.7 =
+Critical security update.
+All previous versions should be deleted.

 = 3.4.6 =
 Fixed a PHP warning.
 Verified compatibility with WP 4.1.1.